Vishnutejas-2005/Trei/README.md

 - The `print_dict()` function ensures that keys are printed in lexicographical order using trie traversal.
 - The trie data structure limits keys to lowercase English letters (`a-z`).

+## Contributors
+This project was developed by a team of three:
+- JS Vishnu Teja
+- Kunjan Manoj Kumar S

 ## Contributions
 Contributions to improve or extend the functionality of this project are welcome!
 Fork the repository, create a new branch, and submit a pull request.